Stegiii/Stegiii/README.md

-# Hi there, I'm Stegiii! 👋
+## Hi there, I'm Stegiii! 👋

-## I'm an e-sport organisation manager and student!
+- ⚡ I'm an e-sport organisation manager and student!
 - 👀 I’m interested in E-Sport, Rallye, Motorsport and Computers.
+- ☣️ I'm making scripts for my linux machine, since I'm still fairly new to linux.

 ### Connect with me: